Travel Vaccines and Advice for Oman

 - Seeb – A highly populated coastal city in Oman, is home to some of the country’s best temperatures.
 July is the hottest month in Seeb and January is the coolest.
 June is the driest month while September is the wettest.

-How Safe is Oman?
+How Safe Is Oman?

 Oman is a relatively safe country, with few terrorist attacks to date.